Ridgefield Rail Trail: Historical development

 Branchville was named for the Ridgefield Branch of the Danbury and Norwalk Railroad.
 The line was built in 1870.
 Passenger service on the branch line was available into town until 1925 and freight service lasted until 1964.
 While the area had been mostly farmland with a mill or two, the announcement of the railroad encouraged development.
 It included more mills, stores, a hotel, a machinery factory, a noted mineral quarry, a post office, and a school, which still stands.

 The Ridgefield Rail Trail was built by Connecticut Light and Power and opened December 11, 2000.
 Connecticut Light and Power owns the abandoned rail corridor and built the rail trail at no cost to the town of Ridgefield.
 The project was spearheaded by First Selectman Rudy Marconi as an enhancement to open space and as the town's first ever off-road trail.

 Trail development

 The trail was designed by Bill O'Neill from the engineering firm Fuss & O'Neill.
 The majority of the trail is made of crushed cinder.
 The trail is asphalt at the entrance, exit and at all street crossings.
 The trail width varies throughout, ranging between 6 and 10 ft.

 Parking is available at the Ridgefield trailhead on Halpin Lane and at the Ridgefield Playhouse.
-There are benches located throughout the rail, as well as distance markers every 1/5 mi.
+There are benches located throughout the trail, as well as distance markers every 1/5 mi.